worldline/angular-training/docs/src/forms/README.md

    ></iframe>

 ### Form builder

-Angular reactive forms provide a simpler api for creating form groups and form controls thanks to the `FormBuilder` service.
+Angular `ReactiveFormsModule` provides a simpler API for creating FormGroups and FormControls via the `FormBuilder` service.
-The following code snippet shows how to convert the previous form group declaration using the `FormBuilder` api.
+The following code snippet shows how to convert the previous FormGroup declaration using the `FormBuilder` API.

 ```typescript
 // before